-SF These provisions set out the standards that Firms should meet.
+These provisions set out the standards that Firms should meet.
 If Firms fail to meet these standards, they may be responsible for meeting the cost of reimbursing, in accordance with R1, a Customer who has fallen victim to an APP scam.
-Jr The assessment of whether a Firm has met a standard or not should involve consideration of whether compliance with that standard would have had a material effect on preventing the APP scam that took place.